allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 Frontend application is divided into modules and each module is developed independently by separated teams.

 In Web applications modules are HTML page fragments (like Header, Cart, Search).
 Each team takes whole responsibility for their product.
 So a team develops not only backend logic but also provides endpoint which serves HTML fragment with their *piece of Frontend*.
 Then, HTML page is assembled using some low level server-side include technology like ESI tags.

 This approach scales well, but the big disadvantage is lack of consistency on the user side.
-There are seams between page fragments, number of page-level interactions is limited.
+Seams between page fragments becomes visible, number of page-level interactions is limited.
+Even in page scope, each page fragment may look or even worse behave in a different way.
-Pretty much like Frankenstein monster.
+Pretty much like the Frankenstein monster.

-Between Monolith and Frankenstein there is a whole spectrum of possible architectures.
+**Between Monolith and Frankenstein** there is a whole spectrum of possible architectures.
-We want to build is the desirable middle ground between these two extremes.
+What we want to build is the desirable middle ground between these two extremes.

-Next, we describe current approach at Allegro, which is close to Frankenstein extreme and the new solution, which goes more into Monolith direction.
+Next, we describe the current approach at Allegro, which is close to the Frankenstein extreme and the New Solution, which goes more into the Monolith direction.

 ## Current approach at Allegro

 Nowadays at Allegro we have to struggle with legacy applications and new Microservices.
 Everything is joined by [Varnish Cache](https://www.varnish-cache.org) web application accelerator (a caching HTTP reverse proxy).

 Varnish and it's [ESI LANG](https://www.w3.org/TR/esi-lang) features allows us to merge a lot of different parts of our platform into one piece.
 Therefore any page at Allegro